 Division 6 — Transitional

-37. Proceedings for an injunction already commenced
+37. Certain injunction proceedings pending at 1 Jan 2011

 (1) To the extent that any proceedings to which the Fair Trading Act 1987 section 3C(2)(c) applies are proceedings for an injunction under section 74 or 75 of that Act, the proceedings are taken, after the commencement of this section, to be proceedings for an injunction under the Australian Consumer Law (WA) section 232.